 The College will make reasonable accommodations for persons with documented disabilities.
-Students are encouraged to contact the Office of Access and Services for Individuals with Disabilities (OASID) for information about registration.
-You can reach OASID by email at oasid@tc.columbia.edu or call 212-6783689.
-Services are available only to students who have registered and submit appropriate documentation.
-Please report any access-related concerns about instructional material to OASID and to your course instructors.
+Students are encouraged to contact the Office of Access and Services for Individuals with Disabilities (OASID) for registration information.
+You can reach OASID by email at oasid@tc.columbia.edu or by calling 212-678-3689.
+Services are available only to students who have registered and submitted appropriate documentation.
+Please report any access-related concerns about instructional material to OASID and your course instructors.